-The Top Shot Helmet alters one’s spatial perception.
-Wearers see themselves from above and must guide their movements and orient themselves from this perspective.
+Top Shot Helmet is an apparatus which alters one’s spatial perception.
+Wearers see themselves from above and must guide their movements to orient themselves from this perspective.
 The device consists of a round helmet, above which floats a helium balloon attached to the helmet with strings.
 The balloon carries a small video camera operated by radio signal, which points downward with a wide-angle lens.
 The view captured by the camera is projected onto a pair of video glasses in the helmet.
 Wearers of the helmet can only see the image produced by these glasses and must use this to make their way through a given space.
 By moving the head, the person wearing the helmet can turn and tilt the balloon and camera.
 A handle on the helmet makes it possible to adjust the height of the balloon and thereby adjust one’s field of vision.